eclipse-tractusx/knowledge-agents-edc/README.md

 ## About the Project

-This repository hosts the relevant reference extensions to the [Eclipse Dataspace Components (EDC)](https://github.com/eclipse-edc/Connector).
+This repository hosts reference extensions to the [Eclipse Dataspace Components (EDC)](https://github.com/eclipse-edc/Connector).
 It provides container images and deployments for a ready-made KA-enabled [Tractus-X EDC](https://github.com/eclipse-tractusx/tractusx-edc).

 In particular, KA-EDC consists of